Text Headings

 Layout

-Headings are not only recognized by their font styling but also by the white space surrounding them.
+Headings are not only recognized by their font styling but also by the space surrounding them.
 That’s why the following examples are shown in the way they usually appear: In front and in between some text.

 Page Title